Frank White (Australian politician): Land ownership and squatting

-Community activities
+Public office

 White was appointed a magistrate in 1855, later becoming chairman of the bench of magistrates.
 His brother William was the minister at the Episcopal Church in Muswellbrook and the church was built chiefly by donations from the White family.
 He was president of the local Agricultural Society, and took an active part in the management of the Muswellbrook Hospital and the Benevolent Society of Muswellbrook.

 Politics

 In 1874 he was elected to the New South Wales Legislative Assembly for Upper Hunter, but he died the following year.
 His brother, James, had represented the Upper Hunter from 1864 until 1868 and had been appointed to the Legislative Council in 1874.

 Death

 White died at Edinglassie on 4 May 1875 (aged 45), survived by Mary and 7 of their children.
 His obituary published by the Maitland Mercury gave his cause of death as typhoid fever, however it subsequently published a denial which stated he had been suffering from a remittent fever for six weeks, with no sign of typhoid.